The Impossible Revolution: Making Sense of the Syrian Tragedy (2017)

 Syria Speaks: Art and Culture from the Frontline (2014)

-By Malu Halasa, Zaher Omareen, Nawara Mahfoud (eds).
-In Syria, culture has become a critical line of defence against tyranny.
+By Malu Halasa, Zaher Omareen, Nawara Mahfoud (eds)

 The Crossing: My Journey to the Shattered Heart of Syria (2016)